-Zizipho Poswa pieces to appear in two group shows in Paris this June
+Zizipho Poswa exhibits in two group shows in Paris this June

 Fresh off her debut solo exhibition iLobola, a body of work paying homage to the spiritual offering at the heart of the ancient African custom of lobola, or bride-wealth, ceramicist Zizipho Poswa will take part in two group shows in Paris next month.
 Poswa will exhibit new, large-scale sculptures in Exceptions d’Afrique and Ceramics Now, marking her second foray into Europe after her appearance at PAD London in 2019.